e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `input_types` keys directly, a leaf's faces being its own [port](#g-port) names ([§8.6][s8-6]); each is then its own consuming entry.
 The type derivation is one rule across both cases: the tight bound at the ultimate consuming entry, above.
+At the root the two contract declarations share one face namespace, so a key declared in both is a build error ([§8.6][s8-6]).

 Abstract-at-root is what the uniform doctrine does not relax.
 A leaf declaring an [abstract entry](#g-abstract-entry) (`terrain = AbstractTerrainField`) still cannot be